arangodb/docs/3.11/aql/operations-update.md

   OPTIONS { keepNull: false }
 ```

-The above query removes the `notNeeded` attribute from the documents and update
+The above query removes the `notNeeded` attribute from the documents and updates
 the `foobar` attribute normally.

 ### `mergeObjects`

 The option `mergeObjects` controls whether object contents are
-merged if an object attribute is present in both, the `UPDATE` query and in the
+merged if an object attribute is present in both the `UPDATE` query and in the
 to-be-updated document.

 The following query sets the updated document's `name` attribute to the exact